AbdulrahmanHamdy/training-.netmvc/README.md

-# ASP.NET MVC Training Project 🚀
+# ASP.NET MVC Training Project 🚀For ITI

 This repository contains a collection of projects and exercises created during my learning journey with **ASP.NET Core MVC**.
 It showcases basic and intermediate concepts like routing, controllers, models, views, validation, and Entity Framework integration.